vmware-archive/hillview/docs/userManual.md

   frequency in the selected columns is above the threshold. the result is shown in a [frequent elements view](#34-frequent-elements-views).

+* Correlation: Computes pairwise-correlations between all selected columns.
+  This is displayed as a [triangular matrix of heatmaps](#55-correlation-heatmaps).
+  This option is only available for numeric columns.

 * PCA...: principal component analysis.
 [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) is a method to project data in a high-dimensional space to a